Jeffrey D. Weidenhamer, Director, Trustees’ Distinguished Professor of Chemistry

 To satisfy this mission, Honors freshmen enroll in the First Year Honors Seminar during the fall semester, in which they are introduced to the Honors Program and Ashland University while learning how to think critically and communicate clearly, thereby helping with their transition from high school to college.
-Honors students also have the opportunity to enroll in Honors sections of the core curriculum, capped at 20 students per section and taught by some of the best professors at Ashland University.
+Honors students also have the opportunity to enroll in Honors sections of the Core Curriculum, capped at 22 students per section and taught by some of the best professors at Ashland University.
 The Honors Interdisciplinary Seminar will continue to develop the Honors students' critical thinking and communication skills, building upon their involvement with previous Honors courses and helping them prepare for the rigors of the Honors Capstone Project.
 The pinnacle of the Honors experience is the Honors Capstone Project during which a student works closely with a faculty mentor in his or her major for at least two semesters to develop an original composition which is orally defended during the final semester of the project.

 Requirements for Admission to the Honors Program

 Entering first year students generally have a high school GPA of 3.5 or above, and an ACT of 27 or above or SAT (critical reading and math) of 1280 or above.
 First year students must complete an application form and are interviewed by the Director of the Honors Program.

 Students who wish to participate in the Honors Program and do not meet the GPA or test score guidelines above are especially encouraged to request an interview.
 Students who are admitted to the Honors Program will receive notification typically within two weeks of completing their applications.